kakaobrain/torchgpipe/docs/guide.rst

 Randomness not managed by PyTorch:
-   The randomness managed by PyTorch, including :func:`torch.manual_seed`, :func:`torch.rand`, or :class:`nn.Dropout <torch.nn.Dropout>`, is stored for recomputation.
+   The randomness managed by PyTorch, including :func:`torch.manual_seed`, :func:`torch.rand`, or :class:`nn.Dropout <torch.nn.Dropout>`, is
+   deterministically reproduced in recomputation.
 But other randomnesses, such as Python standard :mod:`random` or :mod:`numpy.random`, are not.
 We highly recommend to use PyTorch randomness for referential transparency.

 Side Effects:
    Some modules such as BatchNorm update their state in forward propagation.